SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/GetRecipientStatistics.md

 # NSRecipientStatistics GetRecipientStatistics(Integer selectionId)

-Returns a NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses.
+Returns an NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses.

 ## Parameters